dmaixner93/Sorting_Algorithms/README.md

 **Time complexity: O(n)** - Best case | **O(n<sup>2</sup>)** - Average/worst case

-Bubble sort is a sorting algorithm where the largest values "bubble" to the "top" of the data set or in this case, an array.
-When indexing though an array we looking at the current value of the loop, plus, the value next (directly to the right) of the value.
+Bubble sort is a sorting algorithm where the largest values of the dataset "bubble" (move) to the "top" of the dataset or in this case, an array.
+As with any array, to begin assessing the values in it, a loop will be used to access the values starting at 0.
+With any kind of sorting, we will be comparing two different values in the dataset.
+Instead of focusing only on the value at the index that `i` is equal to, we will also be comparing it with another number in the dataset.
+Bubble sort looks at the value located at the index of `i` and the value at index `i + 1`.

+The goal of Bubble sort if to move the largest value to the top of the dataset.
+This means that we want to 'remember the biggest number of the comparision betweeen `i` and `i + 1`.

 ![](images/bubble_sort_one.png)